Guillermo del Toro's Pinocchio: Filming

 Filming commenced at the Portland, Oregon offices of ShadowMachine by January 31, 2020.
 Production continued through early summer 2022, with some select sequences being handled by del Toro's own Centro Internacional de Animación (CIA) local studio, settled on Guadalajara, Mexico since 2019 to foster local talent from Mexico.
 All sets, props and character costumes were crafted to the same historical and realistic standards del Toro's live-action work has often contained, hence the production's decision to not overly stylize buildings through methods like stylizing them in a curvy, stretched and leaning way, leading to a mix of stop-motion and live-action styles that support the film's themes.
 Animators were also encouraged to achieve naturalistic performances from the puppets by making them "commit mistakes" like itching, sneezing or looking away if embarrassed or scared in order to shoot the characters thinking and listening, traits not usually shot in animation.
 For Count Volpe's carnival, Davis and Enderle drew from the reference material library collected for del Toro's previous film Nightmare Alley, which prominently starred a 1930s carnival and in which Davis had previously worked as a concept artist, even though that film's carnival was one settled in the American Midwest rather than in Europe, so despite the great overlap between American and European carnivals, the filmmakers developed looks for both carnivals that were similarly downtrodden and threadbare.
 Some Nightmare Alley early shots featuring Bradley Cooper's Stanton Carlisle arriving at the carnival inspired the sequence that establishes Volpe's carnival.
 The afterlife sequences and the end credits scene were animated by studio El Taller de Chucho in Guadalajara, Mexico.

 Visual effects

 The film's production quality was formed through the ornate detail of the sets and characters with their own textures in order to reinterpret Collodi's work in a way that differed from the Disney animated version.
 Del Toro told Vanity Fair: "I have been very vocal about my admiration and my great, great love for Disney all my life, but that is an impulse that actually makes me move away from that version.
 I think it is a pinnacle of Disney animation.
-It’s done in the most beautiful, hand-drawn 2D animation".
+It's done in the most beautiful, hand-drawn 2D animation".
 He saw as "beautiful" the idea of using puppets to create a movie about a puppet, while pushing the boundaries of stop-motion as much as possible to create a "heartfelt" movie any audience could watch.
 Moving Picture Company worked on the visual effects, with Bot VFX and Mist VFX.
+Digital effects, like rain, snow, fire, explosions and water, were made to look like practical effects instead of real, to make them fit with the rest of the stop motion-world.
+The shelves with hourglasses that is seen in the background when Pinocchio meets Death, were meant to be physical models made of acrylic.
+But because of COVID, there was a shortage of acrylic materials, and so it had to be done digitally instead.